-ATK is continuously maintained by Indigenous communities and groups in response to their environment and their interaction with nature and their history, and provides them with a sense of identity and continuity.
-Ensuring that knowledge and experiences passed down from one generation to the next, including collective worldview, values, customs and ways of doing and thinking, is integral to the preservation of ATK.
+ATK is continuously maintained by Indigenous communities and groups in response to their environment.
+A sense of identity and continuity is maintained through ongoing interaction with nature and sharing of knowledge and experiences from one generation to the next.
+This history includes a collective worldview, values, customs, and ways of doing and thinking that is integral to the preservation of ATK.